 On the other hand, the Calphalon Premier cookware set also allows you to make a wide range of meals for your family and guests.
 You always get to eat healthily with this cookware as it is 100% non-toxic cookware.

 Winner: Sorry to be anti-climactic, but it's another tie, here.
 In our tests with both cookware and from other users' reviews as well, we can confidently say that the cooking performance is very similar between both aluminum cookware sets.
 Neither set has a superior cooking performance over the other.

 4. Heat Distribution

 This is one of many problems that can occur with cheap non-stick products.
-All of All-Clad's products have an aluminum base that extends to the entire body of the cookware, hence the name of the company (their cookware is fully clad).
+All of All-Clad's products have an aluminum core that extends to the entire body of the cookware, hence the name of the company (their cookware is fully clad).
 This distribution means the pans spread heat much more evenly every time.

 This particular cookware, the All-Clad Essentials, is no exception.
 Therefore, you won't have to worry about hot spots forming.
 It helps to prevent parts of the food from getting burnt or undercooked.